futzu/SCTE35_threefive/README.md

-   # threefive is the highest rated SCTE-35 parser / SCTE-35 decoder/ SCTE-35 encoder lib.
-Ever.
+   # threefive is a SCTE-35 lib in python3.
+ ### This is the SCTE-35 tool you want to use.

  [python3 vs.pypy3](https://github.com/futzu/SCTE35-threefive/blob/master/benchmarking.md)